wp-plugins/volcano-widget/readme.txt

 = 1.0 =
 * First release
+= 1.1 =
+Minor fix in javascript enlarge function: when returning to small map, the originally set width is restored

 == Feature request ==
 If you like this widget, we're pleased to have your input about features you might like to see in future versions.